-Query goal: For the sake of making code better understandable follow naming conventions.
+Goal For the sake of making code better understandable follow naming conventions.

-Notes about the query: The query does not consider the routines that are a part of an extension.
+Notes The query does not consider the routines that are a part of an extension.
 In the output data the query removes from the end of the routine name the numbers, which represent the object identifier of the routine in the system catalog.
 There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Drop the routine and recreate with the improved parameter names.
+Fixing Suggestion Drop the routine and recreate with the improved parameter names.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 WITH params AS (SELECT